Next Race - April 12th - Eagle Mtn. XC Race, Click to learn more about sponsor opportunities

 REGISTRATION AND RACING START TIMES

-On-site registration or racer check-in for XC and XCB races is from 5:30 p.m. to 6:20 p.m. at each venue with racing starting promptly at 6:30 p.m.
+Racer check-in for XC and XCB races is from 5:30 p.m. to 6:20 p.m. at each venue with racing starting promptly at 6:30 p.m.
 Please try to arrive early so we can start the races in a timely manner.

 Kids races start at 5:30 p.m. on the designated days, and will run prior to the XC or XCB events.
 A release form must be filled out for each kid participating in the kids races.
 We will be on site with release forms starting at 5:00 p.m.